MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-application-gateway-waf.md

 ---
 title: Using Application Gateway WAF to protect your application
-description: How to add Web Application Firewall protection for apps published with Microsoft Entra application proxy.
+description: How to add Web Application Firewall (WAF) protection for apps published with Microsoft Entra application proxy.
 services: active-directory
 author: kenwith
 ms.service: active-directory